tbwebs/MavenBankingApp/README.md

 - This class simply holds the various `String` objects which interact with the user during the console session. `Janus` informs the user about what they should do, or let them know about invalid inputs.
 I tried to have some fun with his messages.

+#### **Menus**

+- This class has three methods: `customerMenu`, `employeeMenu`, and `adminMenu`.
+Each method provides the logic flow for the `Driver` class's `main` method depending on which role the application user is.

 ## **Future Improvements**

-- Improve the Javalin implementation to utilize forms and HTML better to have prettier front end and don't have to use Postman.
+- Improve the Javalin implementation to utilize forms and HTML for a prettier front end.
 - Allow users to update their personal information.
 - Allow employees and admins to hold accounts.
+- Add color output and add more text output for improved clarity of operations.